wardialer/lightning-network/README.md

 docker-compose down
 ```

+Use the command line to configure and manage the network nodes [...]
+(to be completed)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.